Syncleus/aparapi-examples/doc/UsingMultiDimExecutionRanges.md

 Aparapi now allows developers to execute over one, two or three dimensional ranges.
 OpenCL natively allows the user to execute over 1, 2 or 3 dimension grids via the clEnqueueNDRangeKernel() method.

-Initially we chose not to expose 2D or 3D ranges (Aparapi's Kernel.execute(range) allowed only !d ranges, but following a specific request we added the notion of a Range via the new com.syncleus.aparapi.Range class.
+Initially we chose not to expose 2D or 3D ranges (Aparapi's Kernel.execute(range) allowed only !d ranges, but following a specific request we added the notion of a Range via the new com.aparapi.Range class.

 A range is created using various static factory methods.
 For example to create a simple range {0..1024} we would use.